Shomrim (neighborhood watch group): Volunteers

-Shomrim unpaid volunteers are mostly members of the Haredi Jewish communities that they serve; however, around 70% of the victims they help are not from the Orthodox Jewish community, usually just local residents from any race or religion.
+Shomrim unpaid volunteers are mostly members of the Haredi Jewish communities that they serve.
 Despite previous reports, London Shomrim does not require that its members must be Jewish, male, employed or married, according to Stamford Hill Shomrim volunteer Michael Scher.
 In Brooklyn, Shomrim members, according to their coordinator, are fingerprinted and checked for a criminal record before being allowed to join the patrol.
-In Stamford Hill, London, Shomrim volunteers undergo training according to Security Industry Authority standards and are CRB-checked prior to joining as a volunteer.
+In Stamford Hill, London, Shomrim volunteers undergo training according to Security Industry Authority standards and are DBS-checked prior to joining as a volunteer.

 Shomrim volunteers - who range from a few dozen to over 100, depending on the group - work on foot or in cars.
 Generally, members work two to a vehicle that is equipped with a radio and a siren.
 However, the UK divisions of Shomrim do not have audible or visual warning equipment (blues-and-twos) fitted in their vehicles.
 Some Brooklyn patrols have marked cars which resemble New York City Police Department (NYPD) vehicles, but most use their own, unmarked cars.
 The patrols carry walkie-talkies, and wear identifying jackets and yarmulkes on the job.

 The volunteers, says a coordinator, do not carry guns, batons, pepper spray, or handcuffs, and do not have the authority to make arrests.
 However, they are trained in how to safely track and detain suspects until police arrive, otherwise known as citizen's arrest.
 They have been known to quickly mobilize area residents to block off streets in order to stop suspects.